Question

 The word Certiorari means, ‘To Certify’ or ‘To Inform’ and is issued by the Supreme court or any High Court to tribunals and courts with lower authority to transfer a pending case or to scrap their order in a particular case, owing to errors in law.
 The Certiorari writ is issued on jurisdictional issues or to correct errors in judgments.

-Which of the following is the fourth sentence of the passage?
+Which of the following is a decree?